jonasholbech/foofest/FORM-REQUIREMENTS.md

 - The flow should contain everything you would expect from an online shopping experience, like personal info, checkout, etc.
 - We need the personal info for the owner of each ticket.
 - Content from the form (except payment info) should be stored in a database.
 That database is not provided by the API
+- The site it self will be the landing page of our festival, so make it awesome.
+We do not yet have a logo or a visual identity, go crazy

 You are free to add other features.